 The ICAT phase 1 project developed three scenarios with sectoral and sub-sectoral targets.
 Prepared data with this level of detail did not exist before, and its availability is useful for any other projects related to the study of mitigation options at state or federal level, which depend on having this type of information.
 These scenarios can also be used to establish a more ambitious NDC.
 Whereas they have been prepared to realize the targets of the existing NDC, there could be a combination of actions in scenario B and C that enable more ambitious GHG emission reductions.
 However, it is not simply a combination because there are interdependencies between the sectors.
 The only actions that are to some extent independent are the ones related to deforestation.
-Therefore, a more ambitious scenario could combine the projections of deforestation in scenario B with the projections of scenario C, covering all sectors.
+Therefore, a more ambitious scenario C, covering all sectors.